-The Chicago Folklore Ensemble was founded in 2015 by violinists Lucia Thomas and Sam Hyson.
-The initial inspiration came from Lucia and Sam’s experience learning music from Jovan Mihailović, a Serbian violinist.
-As Jovan taught them Balkan melodies, he shared with them his memories of Serbia, passing on not just the music itself, but also some understanding of the music’s cultural, historical, and emotional context.
-Lucia and Sam were inspired to seek other elder musicians, learn music from them, and document their stories.
+Chicago Folklore Ensemble was founded in 2015 by violinists Lucia Thomas and Sam Hyson.
+Their initial inspiration came their experience studying music with Jovan Mihailović (1934-2022), a Serbian artist and violinist.
+As Jovan taught melodies from the Balkans, he also shared memories of Serbia, which added an enhanced understanding of the music’s cultural, historical, and emotional context.
+Lucia and Sam were inspired to seek out other traditional musicians, learn music from them in a similar way, and document their stories.